New Roots: The food is local. The story is global.

 The three focuses of New Roots in Salt Lake City are...

-The Community Gardening Program secures plots for refugees at community gardens throughout Salt Lake City and collaborates with Promise South Salt Lake to develop new gardens in high-need areas.
-New Roots provides seeds, seedlings, and instruction on best gardening practices in Utah to help secure an abundant supply of produce for each refugee.
+The Community Gardening Program secures plots for refugee families at community gardens throughout Salt Lake City and collaborates with partners such as Wasatch Community Gardens, Promise South Salt Lake, the City of Millcreek, Central Valley Water Reclamation Facility, and Salt Lake County to develop new gardens in high-need areas.
+New Roots provides seeds, seedlings, and instruction on best gardening practices in Utah to ensure participating gardeners have the best chance to enjoy an abundance of produce through the growing season.
 The vegetables grown in these gardens help provide supplemental food for participants that is nutritious and easily accessible.
 New Roots brings gardeners together to share their agricultural skills and connect with their new home and community.
-In 2016, the Community Gardening Program worked with over 100 families in 15 garden sites across the Salt Lake Valley.
+Currently, the Community Gardening Program is working with over 120 families in 11 garden sites across the Salt Lake Valley.

-If you would like to learn more about the Community Gardening Program, please contact Community Garden Program Coordinator, Alex Haas, at Alex.Haas [at] rescue.org.
+If you would like to learn more about the Community Gardening Program, please contact community garden program coordinator, Sarah Adams, at [email protected].
+You can also learn more about the Community Garden Program and apply to be a participant for the current year here.

 Micro-Training Farm Program

-The Redwood Road Micro-Training Farm provides refugee farmers with the opportunity to grow and market a variety of crops.
-Through the direct selling of produce to consumers, the farmers are able to achieve greater economic independence by earning supplemental income for their families.
-The Redwood Road Micro-Training Farm provides large plots of land for farmers to cultivate, building their capacity to earn more income.
-Training and technical assistance is given to over 20 farmers from countries as diverse as Sudan, Burma, Bhutan, Chad, Somalia and Burundi.
+With two farm sites leased through Salt Lake County—Redwood Road, a two-acre farm site in West Valley City, and Wheadon, a 13-acre farm site in Draper—New Roots provides refugee farmers with the opportunity to grow and market a variety of crops.
+Through direct sales of produce to consumers, the farmers are able to achieve greater economic independence by earning supplemental income for their families.
+The Redwood Road Micro-Training Farm provides large plots of land for farmers to cultivate, building their capacity to earn additional income.
+New Roots' most advanced farmers are moving to Wheadon Farm, where they are working to expand into new markets.
+Between the Redwood Road Farm and Wheadon Farms, over 36 farmers -- from countries like Sudan, Burma, Bhutan, Chad, Somalia, and Burundi -- participate in training and technical assistance throughout the year.

 Support New Roots!